The URL removal tool is a feature of Google Search Console that you can use to temporarily remove a page from Google.

 The Outdated Content section shows you when someone reports your content as outdated through the Remove Outdated Content tool.

-Google recommends using the Remove Outdated Content tool when a page doesn’t exist anymore or the owner removed critical content.
+Google recommends using the Remove Outdated Content tool when a page no longer exists or the owner has removed critical content.
 Google users can request one of the two types of removal:

 - Outdated page removal – used when the page no longer exists.
 If the request is successful, Google will remove the page from its index.